amritvignesh/MLB-Pitcher-Deviation-From-Expected-Pitch/README.md

 # MLB-Pitcher-Deviation-From-Expected-Pitch
-Making a Pitcher Metric Based Off A Pitch Prediction Model To Measure Unpredictability of Pitches
+Making a Pitcher Metric Based Off A Pitch Prediction Model To Measure Predictability of Pitches